 Of course, reading the above statement, you may have your doubts.
 Just look at the world “as it is” and you can see there is lots of violence, hatred, greed, and war.
 If humans are born to be good, and there isn’t any “id,” shadow, or dark side inside, where does all that hatred come from?

 The answer to that is easy.
-What we call Toxic Socialization damages the human body and mind and creates, through a process of violence and neglect, an angry, defensive, and diminished human.
+What we call Toxic Socialization damages the human body and mind and creates, through a process of violence, neglect, chaos, indoctrination, and general toxicity, an angry, defensive, and diminished human being.
 It creates, as in the wonderful song by Bruce Cockburn, Fascist architecture, or personality and emotional structures filled with negativity and hatred.
 Once the angry and defensive human is created, it goes on to reproduce the violence in its own life, and with its children, thereby creating even more damaged and defensive human beings.
 It is a cycle of unending descent that, as anybody who is paying attention to what’s happening in the world today can see, takes us all on a roller coaster ride that descends ever further and further into the flames of chaos, global violence, and darkness.
-You do not have to be a historian or a prophet to see what happens when too many people emerge from toxic socialization with fascist architecture.
+You do not have to be a historian or a prophet to see what happens when too many people emerge from toxic socialization with fascist architecture, or how useful these people are can be to those seeking power and control.
 It might be frightening to consider, but it doesn’t have to end that way again.

 So what are you gonna do?